dahunsi-dami/alx-low_level_programming/0x00-hello_world/README.md

 <p>This directory contains bash scripts that I wrote under <em>Project 0x00.
 C - Hello, World</em>.</p>

-<p>This directory and its parent repository documents my first introduction to the C programming language</p>
+<p>It and its parent repository document my foray into the C programming language</p>

-<p>Here is an explanation of what each script does:</p>
+<p>Here is an explanation of what each script does.</p>

 <h2>0-preprocessor</h2>